SpektraSystems/Azure-Synapse-Analytic-Day/04-lake-databases-database-templates.md

 5. In Synapse Studio, open the newly created lake database in the editor and explore its content.

    ![Configure banking database](./media/ex04-configure-banking-database.png)

+## Summary

+In this Exercise , we explored the concept of lake databases in Azure Synapse Analytics.
+We successfully created and configured a lake database, built tables from data lake storage, and manually mapped data into custom lake database tables.
+Additionally, we used a database template to create a complex lake database.
+Throughout the exercise, we learned how to organize, describe, and map data within a data lake, enhancing our understanding of the structure and management of data in Azure Synapse Analytics.

 ### You have successfully completed the lab.